jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 [odst-firefight-4km.pak](https://www.mediafire.com/file/mnz1xuz3qpvsnjm/odst-firefight-4km.pak/file)

+Keep in mind These are just default ports no scripts have been applyed!

-Now you can add extra flair with main menu mods from these folders one per category!
+Now you can mod with ho4kmmm and or add extra flair with main menu mods from these folders one per category!

 4k_difficulty_style